 Leaf Cutting Ants...

-The ant area is currently under reconstruction and is currently closed for visitors until further notice!
+The ant area is currently under reconstruction and is closed for visitors until further notice!

-Sadly our queen ant passed away as we she was very old and we had her for over 12 years approxiamtely.
+Sadly our queen ant passed away as we she was very old and we believe we had her for over 12 years roughly.
 When a queen ant dies the whole colony loose their leader and this can mean they stop collecting leaves for food.
 Also without the queen laying eggs the number of ants slowly dwindle until we have no more ants left over time.
-We currrently have a repacement colony awaiting their new home, but we will let you all know when it is up and running for you all to visit!
+We currrently have a replacement colony awaiting their new home, but we will let you all know when it is up and running for you all to visit!

 These ants are farmers and grow a fungus for food.
 They are found in Central and South America and in most of their range they exact a huge economic toll on the countries in which they occur by damaging agricultural crops.
 They construct large nests in the ground and forage in the vicinity for food that they cut into disks and carry back to their nest.
 This leaf material is not eaten but used rather like a compost, in the construction of their large sponge-like "gardens".
 These, fertilised with faecal matter are seeded with a symbiotic fungus which in time produces "fruiting bodies" (like miniature mushrooms packed with nutrients) which the ants feed on, so producing the ants own food factory.